Symmetry and Dirac points in graphene spectrum: Introduction

-i.e. the space $\spaceH(\vec{k})$ is invariant under $H$.
+i.e.\ the space $\spaceH(\vec{k})$ is invariant under $H$.
 By $H(\vec{k})$ we will denote the restriction of the operator $H$ to the space $\spaceH(\vec{k})$.
 Its domain is $\spaceH^2(\vec{k})$, the dense subspace of $\spaceH(\vec{k})$ consisting of functions that locally belong to $L^2$ together with their derivatives up to the second order.

 Choosing a fundamental domain\footnote{a domain having the property that each trajectory $\{\vec{x} + n_1 \vec{a_1} + n_2 \vec{a_2} : n_1, n_2 \in \Z\}$ has exactly one representative in it} of the action of the group of periods, we can reduce the problem to the fundamental domain with quasi-periodic boundary conditions.
 The result of the Floquet-Bloch reduction is shown in Fig.~\ref{fig:floquet_reduction}.
 In Fig.~\ref{fig:lattice_symm}(a), the lattice generating vectors $\vec{a_1}$ and $\vec{a_2}$ were shown together with a convenient choice of the fundamental region (shaded) and its four translations, by $\vec{a}_1$, $\vec{a}_2$, $\vec{a}_1 - \vec{a}_2$ and $\vec{a}_1 + \vec{a}_2$.
-This choice of the fundamental domain we will be denoting by $\Omega_H$.
-The values of a Bloch function in surrounding regions, according to equation~\eqref{eq:bloch_def}, are indicated in Fig.~\ref{fig:floquet_reduction}(a), using the notation
+We will denote this choice of the fundamental domain by $\Omega_H$.
+The values of a Bloch function in surrounding regions, according to equation~\eqref{eq:bloch_def}, are indicated in Fig.~\ref{fig:floquet_reduction}(a); we use the notation

 The continuity of the function and its derivative across the boundaries of copies of the fundamental region impose boundary conditions shown schematically in Fig.~\ref{fig:floquet_reduction}(b).
 They should be understood as follows: taking the bottom and top boundaries as an example, and parametrizing them left to right, the conditions read